bigspotteddog/catalog/task/sonatype/0.1/README.md

 #### Parameters

-The cli has it's own default parameters.
+The CLI has it's own default parameters.
 This task inherets the default parameters for the CLI.
-To learn more about the default parameters, visit the cli documentation at [Nexus IQ CLI Docs](https://hub.docker.com/r/sonatype/nexus-iq-cli).
+To learn more about the default parameters, visit the CLI documentation at [Nexus IQ CLI Docs](https://hub.docker.com/r/sonatype/nexus-iq-cli).

 name                        | description                                                                                                   | required  | default
 ---------                   | -------------------------------------------                                                                   | --------  | -------